iron-fish/website/docs/whitepaper/6_transaction.md

 The Spend description is a part of the transaction that spends notes associated with an account.
 The goal of the Spend description is to spend notes _without revealing which notes were actually spent_ with the help of zero-knowledge proofs (specifically [Groth16 zk-SNARK](https://eprint.iacr.org/2016/260.pdf) type proofs).

-The high level overview of the Spend description is that it spends a note by using a zero knowledge proof to prove the following:
+The high level overview of the Spend description is that it spends a note by using a zero-knowledge proof to prove the following:

 1. it is attempting to spend a note that the spender can decrypt
 2. this note exists in the Merkle Tree of Notes